mlange-42/git-graph/README.md

 **For detailed information, see the [manual](docs/manual.md)**.

-For basic usage, run the following command insid~~~~e a Git repository's folder:
+For basic usage, run the following command inside a Git repository's folder:

 ```
 git-graph